IrinaOrias/Love-Data-Who-When-and-Where-Costa-Rica-Gets-Married/README.md

 Identified patterns in age at marriage, geographical trends, and seasonality.

- General Conclusions
+General Conclusions:

 ✔️ Women tend to marry at a younger age than men.

 ✔️ San José has the highest number of marriages.

 ✔️ Religious marriages are more common in some provinces, while civil marriages dominate in others.

- One Big Finding: Seasonality in Marriage Patterns Marriage trends in Costa Rica show a clear seasonal pattern.
+One Big Finding:

+Seasonality in Marriage Patterns
+Marriage trends in Costa Rica show a clear seasonal pattern.
-✅ December is consistently the most popular month for weddings, likely due to:
+December is consistently the most popular month for weddings, likely due to:

 Holidays & vacation periods (more time for celebrations).